 The other day a member of our Weighless program reached out with an anxiety issue.
-They were convinced that despite all the progress they had made with their eating and exercising habits that they would eventually falter and it would all end up being for naught.
+They were convinced that despite all the progress they had made with their eating and exercising habits they would eventually falter and it would all end up being for naught.

 The worry stemmed from the fact that they had done this many times in the past.